 5. Hilton Head Island, SC

-6. Murrells Inlet, SC
+7. Murrells Inlet, SC

-7. Rock Hill, SC
+8. Rock Hill, SC

 The sun rises above the Atlantic Intercoastal Waterway between the cities of Isle of Palms and Mount Pleasant in South Carolina.

-8. Isle of Palms, SC
+9. Isle of Palms, SC

-9. Tega Cay, SC
+10. Tega Cay, SC

-10. Northlake, SC
+11. Northlake, SC

-Ranked the #1 best suburb to buy a house in South Carolina by Niche, Northlake is located on the northern section of Lake Hartwell, which is a man-made reservoir popular with residents.
-Aside from water skiing, residents enjoy recreational activities such as fishing, swimming, and watching wildlife.
+Ranked the No. 1 best suburb to buy a house in South Carolina by Niche, Northlake is located on the northern section of Lake Hartwell, a 56,000-acre reservoir popular with residents.
+Along with water skiing, residents enjoy recreational activities such as fishing, swimming, and watching wildlife.
+The neighborhoods in Northlake are well designed and feature well-kept homes in all kinds of styles and colors.
+The homes on the water, in particular, are larger, and many feature boat docks.

 So is South Carolina a good place to live for retirement?
 Absolutely!
-Although the Palmetto State is home to so many great living perks like beautiful weather, lots of outdoor activities, and rich history, the affordable cost of living is why so many retirees ultimately decide to make South Carolina their new home.
+Although the Palmetto State is home to so many great perks like beautiful weather, lots of outdoor activities, and rich history, the affordable cost of living is why so many retirees ultimately decide to make South Carolina their new home.

-Retirees in the state enjoy favorable tax rates, as there's no tax on social security benefits.
+Retirees in the state enjoy favorable tax rates, as there's no tax on Social Security benefits.
 In addition, various types of retirement income, such as private pension plans and retirement accounts, can be eligible for deductions of up to $15,000.

 A PODS truck is backed up into a residential driveway.
 The driver is preparing to use PODZILLA to lift a PODS moving and storage container off the bed of the truck and position it in the driveway.